yairm210/Unciv/README.md

 You can start and finish a game by winning a Science victory - by building the Apollo Program and then all the required spaceship parts.

 You can also (technically) win a culture victory, although it is unfeasable at this point

+I'd love to hear your feedback, either here or via mail to yairm210@hotmail.com!